-The current corona virus (COVID-19) pandemic and the governmental response thereto have created a less than ideal environment for engaging in business, as well as personal deprivation and uncertainty.
+The current novel corona virus (COVID-19) pandemic and the governmental response thereto have created a new way of doing business.
 We, like others, want to reduce the spread of the virus, and we are trying to comply with governmentally imposed restrictions.
-Here are our current policies:
+Phase Two of Governor Sisolak's corona virus recovery plan started May 29, 2020.
+Here are our current policies under Phase Two:

 Reception Desk.
 Our office reception desk is open for the dropping off and picking up of documents.
 Everyone is asked to maintain a distance of six feet from other persons.
 Sanitizing protocols are in place at the office.

 Video Meetings; Telephone Conferences.
-In-office meetings other than document signings will not be scheduled until at least Phase 2 of the Governor's COVID-19 recovery plan.
+In-office meetings other than document signings are still discouraged.
 Even after the recovery plan is fully phased in, video meetings and telephone conferences will be encouraged over in-office meetings.

 **NOTE: Rushforth Firm Ltd. is a Nevada professional limited-liability company.
 No one employed by Rushforth Firm Ltd. ("the Firm") or its partners is certified as a specialist or expert by the State Bar of Nevada, the Utah State Bar, or any other entity.
 The information presented on any of the Firm's web sites (including this site and rushforthfirm.info) is general information only and should not be considered as legal advice.
 No attorney-client relationship is formed by anyone's accessing any web site provided by the Firm.
 Links to unaffiliated web sites are provided as a courtesy, and no "guarantee" or other assurance is given or implied with respect to the content, products, or services of unaffiliated web sites.